letmebesai/letmebesai/README.md

 🌱 Currently Learning: I'm diving deep into Machine Learning, AI, Python, and Data Structures & Algorithms.
 💻 Future Goals: I aim to become an AI/ML Engineer and secure a high-paying salary through hard work and dedication!
 💡 Personal Projects: I'm working on projects in 5G Communication Systems, Creating a sports Algorithm using ML and some GENAI projects.
-🎯 Target: Achieving a perfect GPA of 10/10 this semester and working on developing professional skills to excel in campus placements.
+🎯 Target: developing professional skills to excel in campus placements.
 🛠️ Tech Stack
 Languages: Python, C++, Java
 Web Development: HTML, CSS, JavaScript, Flask